What are channels?

 - Channels for each of your subcontractors (e.g. Electrical)

 Here's an example from a general contractor project.
-Note how each trade has their own channel and dedicated phone number.
+Note how each trade can have their own channel and dedicated phone number.

 Project can have as many channels as you like.
 But we suggest you don't overdo your channels at first.
 See how the team communicates and what topics are important for the project.